-1) Experience the rugged west coast Pembrokeshire Coast National Park
+1)Explore Pembrokeshire Coast National Park

-A national park that is set along a gorgeous strip of pristine coastline the Pembrokeshire National Park is rather unique – especially as you’ve got a chance to spot some puffins and visit St. Govan’s Chapel too.
+The whole area is set along a gorgeous strip of pristine coastline the Pembrokeshire National Park is rather unique, especially as you’ve got a chance to spot some puffins and visit St. Govan’s Chapel too.

-2) Discover a Royal hunting ground at Exmoor National Park
+2) Find Exmoor National Park

 Once here, take in the area on foot, by bike, or muster up the courage to ride them by horse, there’s a whole intertwining range of trails and bridleways all across this stunning National Park.

 4) Walk the coast at South Downs National Park

-If you’re a lover of rambling and have a week to dedicate to exploring, the South Downs Way makes up 100 miles of terrain that takes you all the way to Beachey Head in Eastbourne.
+If you’re a lover of rambling and have a week to dedicate to exploring, the South Downs Way makes up hundreds of miles of terrain that takes you all the way to Beachy Head in Eastbourne.

-5) Spot some burial sites at Northumberland National Park
+5) Explore Northumberland National Park

 6) Discover a redwood, or two, at New Forest National Park

 The New Forest National Park is best known for its interestingly named trails such as the Sensory Trail.

-7) Visit the biggest National Park in Cairngorms
+7) Visit the Cairngorms National Park

-8) Discover the wilderness of Wales in the Brecon Beacons National Park
+8) Explore Brecon Beacons National Park

 The park covers 519 square miles and features the 100 mile Beacons Way trail that’s less than 1 hour or so from the capital city, Cardiff.

-Once here, take a trip up Mount Snowdon itself where you can still try and collect fossilised sea shells on its summit (due to the area once being at the bottom of the ocean).
+Once here, take a trip up Mount Snowdon itself where you can still try and collect fossilised seashells on its summit (due to the area once being at the bottom of the ocean).

-10) See (and boat across) the lakes at the Lake District National Park
+10) Explore the Lake District National Park